cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ```

-You can start ten workers for this master on Condor using
+You can start ten workers for this manager on Condor using
 `condor_submit_workers` by providing the same option arguments.:

 ```sh